Close New Hampshire Senate primary tests direction of GOP

 Federal and state officials and Trump’s own attorney general have said there is no credible evidence the election was tainted.
 The former president’s allegations of fraud were also roundly rejected by courts, including by judges Trump appointed.

 Known for kicking off the primary season during presidential campaigns, New Hampshire is instead concluding the nominating process for this year’s midterms.
-There are also primaries Tuesday in Rhode Island and Delaware, where President Joe Biden traveled late Tuesday to cast his ballot.
+There were also primaries Tuesday in Rhode Island and Delaware, where Biden traveled late Tuesday to cast his ballot.

 But New Hampshire’s Senate race is perhaps most revealing about the direction of the GOP.
 Morse has been endorsed by Sununu, who called him “the candidate to beat Sen. Hassan this November and the candidate Sen. Hassan is most afraid to face.”